April 2026 – Page 2 – gstcomplianceexperts

 • Proof of business incorporation (Certificate of Incorporation, LLP Agreement, Partnership Deed, etc.).

-• Identity and address proof of promoters/directors/proprietor.
+• Identity and address proof of promoters/directors/proprietors.

 • Address proof of business place (rent agreement, utility bill, NOC from owner).